JiPaix/xdccJS/README.md

       # is the same as
       --channel "my-channel" --download "132"
     ```
-- you can override your preset options :
+- given options prevails over the one provided by profiles :
+  - except for `--server`, which results in xdccJS ignoring the current profile
+  - example:
-  - ```bash
+    ```bash
-      xdccJS --save-preset "wait_5seconds" --server "irc.server.net" --channel "#potatoes" --wait 5

-      # use preset "wait_5seconds" and override any option
+        # current profile has --wait 5, but this time you need --wait 50
-      xdccJS --bot "mybot" --download "125-130" --wait 10 --channel "#tomatoes"
+        xdccJS --bot "mybot" --download "125-130" --wait 50
       ```
-  - but trying to override `--server` results in xdccJS ignoring current preset
+    ```bash
+        # ignores ALL profile options
+        xdccJS --server "irc.mywnewserver.org"
-- options `--bot` and `--path` often contains special characeters or whitespaces :
+- options `--bot` and `--path` often contains special characters and/or whitespaces :
   - ```bash
       # this wont work
       --path /home/user/my folder --bot XDCC|BOT --download 123-125